The difference between a Commercial painter

 - A business doing a remodeling project where the painting is just one piece of the project must fall into the timeline with other trades, such as electricians, plumbers, and flooring companies.

 - Companies with unique items that need painting, such as pipes, gas tanks, speed bumps, flag poles, and bollards to paint.

 - Companies that need to continue to operate during business hours need a Commercial Painting Company to come in during nights/weekends and off-hours.

-- Companies that need the Commercial Painting Contractor to protect their workers and employees with a strict and written Covid-19 health and safety protocol plan.
+- Companies that need the Commercial Painting Contractors to protect their workers and employees with a strict and written health and safety protocol plans.